 9. Protects Brain Cells

-Beyond the positive effect on memory, thinking, and calmness, research suggests lemon balm protects the physical brain from damage.
-Eugenol neutralizes free radicals before they can attack brain cells.
-Rosmarinic acid, another key compound in lemon balm, has shown promise in the treatment of stroke victims.
-Research with animal models shows that given shortly after a stroke, lemon balm appears to protect areas of the brain against damage.
+Beyond the positive effects on memory, thinking, and mood, research suggests lemon balm supports brain health.
+Antioxidants like eugenol detain free radicals before they can attack brain cells.
+Rosmarinic acid, a key compound in lemon balm, is beneficial in this regard.
+If the brain doesn't get enough blood, it can quickly become an emergency that affects brain function.
+Animal models show that, when provided shortly after such an episode, lemon balm appears to protect the brain.

 The many benefits of lemon balm might inspire you to grow your own.
 Lemon balm prefers well-drained clay or sandy loam and a pH of 6.0 to 7.5.
 It prefers Zones 4a through 9b and grows best in U.S. Zone 7, where you can harvest it until November.
 Plant seeds indoors during early spring (6-8 weeks before the last frost) or sow seeds on the surface of outside soil after the last frost of spring.
 You should see the first shoots within 12 to 21 days after sowing.
 When the leaves are ready to harvest, dry them on screens or hang in bunches to preserve for later use.
 On average, it takes about ten weeks to go from seeds to full-leaf plants.

 There are several ways to use lemon balm.
 Many people make lemon balm part of their diet in the form of tea or supplements.
 Lemon balm essential oil has amazing aromatherapy applications.
 Regardless of your preferred use, organic lemon balm is always the best choice.

 Because of its soothing properties, lemon balm is an essential ingredient in many types of popular skin care and beauty products.

 Do you have a favorite use for lemon balm?
 Leave a comment below and share your thoughts with us.